 - 41% not sure

 Although ABM is an exciting prospect for many B2B businesses, it seems most of the respondents need to get their data in proper order before they can commit to executing such a huge shift in how they measure success and their go-to-market strategy.
 Targeting specific accounts and the decision-makers within those accounts requires a synchronized, coordinated effort across several channels.
-It requires measurement systems and the right data, and alignment at the executive level between marketing and sales.
+It requires measurement systems and the right data along with the right b2b lead lists, and alignment at the executive level between marketing and sales.
 And an overwhelming number of B2B companies clearly recognize this and are hence somewhat cautious in their adoption of this strategy.

 Top Tactics Used to Drive ABM: